 In a nutshell The Sympathizer is about a nameless captain in the South Vietnam army who is really a double agent and sympathizer of the North.
 The book begins during the Fall of Saigon, moves to refuge camps, to the USA, and eventually back to Vietnam.
 The captain, our narrator, is writing the book as a confession.

-As I was preparing for the club discussion on the book I went looking discussion questions and was surprised that all the sources I looked at only had the same four questions.
+As I was preparing for the club discussion on the book I went looking discussion for questions and was surprised that all the sources I looked at only had the same four questions.
 They are good ones, however, and I decided to use them if I needed them.
 Next I went searching for a good review of the book.
 My favorite was written by Philip Caputo for the New York Times.
 I highly recommend you read his review if you also are charged with the job of leading a discussion on this book.
 I took notes as I read and from those notes I had my talking points and was able to formulate some questions of my own.

 Here are some of the ideas I got from Caputo's article: